Menu

 A sleep consultant shares three things every new parent should know

 Becoming a parent is such a wonderful, dizzying, incredible, gut-wrenching, all-encompassing experience.
 It will change you forever, in the best way - and in ways that can feel really difficult to manage.
 It’s a shift in your entire world, thrown off kilter so rapidly, you may not even realise what happened.
+That’s why having a baby sleep guide can be such a lifesaver, giving you support and direction during those overwhelming early months.

 This incredible experience, however profoundly life-changing, is always worth the hard parts, and one of the hardest parts to get your head around is the lack of sleep.
 It’s inevitable, as you and your little love navigate this new environment.
 The days will feel long without a good bout of sleep to break them up, and while this is a season we need to accept and appreciate - we can also seek a little guidance to ensure we are setting everyone up for sleep success.
 Renowned sleep consultant ‘Sleep By Steph’ very kindly offered up three things every new parent should know, in the hopes of encouraging sleep and better understanding baby’s needs!